Microlocal Analysis of Quantum Fields on Curved Spacetimes: Clifford algebras

 \end{proposition} Note that $c^{\pm}$ are bounded selfadjoint projections on $(\cY, \nu)$.

-\subsection{Clifford algebras}
+\section{Clifford algebras}

 We now collect some standard facts about Clifford algebras.
-For simplicity we will only discuss the case of Lorentzian signature.
-Let $\cX$ an $n$-dimensional real vector space and $\nu\in L_{\rm h}(\cX, \cX')$ a symmetric non degenerate bilinear form of signature $(1, d)$. \begin{definition} The {\em Clifford algebra} $\Cliff(\cX, \nu)$ is the abstract {\em real} algebra generated by symbols $\one$, $\gamma(x)$, $x\in \cX$ and relations
+For simplicity, we will only discuss the case of Lorentzian signature.
+Let $\cX$ be an $n$-dimensional real vector space and $\nu\in L_{\rm h}(\cX, \cX')$ be a symmetric non-degenerate bilinear form of signature $(1, d)$. \begin{definition} The {\em Clifford algebra} $\Cliff(\cX, \nu)$ is the abstract {\em real} algebra generated by the elements $\gamma(x)$, $x\in \cX$, and the relations